A founder has an idea. A founder builds the solution. A founder tries to sell it.

 - What features need to be included in order to make the product more attractive and efficient in its final version?

-One of the main principles of any startup business is to understand the users well.
-Product development and customer development should go hand-in-hand.
+One of the main principles of any business is to understand the users well.
+Product Development and customer development should go hand-in-hand.
 Both are very important and neither can be ignored.
 By testing your product, you get a clear understanding of what your users want and how well your product aligns with the market demand before it gets too late.

 - The first version of the MVP is simple, where users navigate as per categories of the product such as apparel, appliances, healthcare products, etc.